michael-beebe/shmemvv/README.md

+## NOTICE

+This branch of SHMEMVV will ONLY test OpenSHMEM 1.4 routines.
+You probably want the main branch, which will follow OpenSHMEM's latest version.

 # SHMEMVV
-Verification & Validation (V&V) suite for the [OpenSHMEM v1.5 specification](http://www.openshmem.org/site/sites/default/site_files/OpenSHMEM-1.5.pdf)
+Verification & Validation (V&V) suite for the [OpenSHMEM v1.4 specification](http://www.openshmem.org/site/sites/default/site_files/OpenSHMEM-1.4.pdf)

 ![Logo](extra/logo.png)

 ## Requirements

-- Implementation of the OpenSHMEM v1.5
+- Implementation of the OpenSHMEM v1.4
 - CMake 3.10 or greater

 ## Limitations
 There are a few limitations to SHMEMVV that are currently being addressed:

-- ONLY supports the implementations that adhere to the 1.5 specification, if you try to run this on an older OpenSHMEM implementation, you WILL get compiler errors.
+- ONLY supports the implementations that adhere to the 1.4 specification, if you try to run this on an older OpenSHMEM implementation, you WILL get compiler errors.
+  May build on newer implementations, but you WILL get warnings.

 - No debug output or logging.